 Where they failed was, first of all, to tell me I was the next patient when clearly I was not.

 The second was their patient assignment process was bad.
 Otherwise, this would not have happened.

 Third, they did not define how long of a time “she’ll be in shortly” was.
 Therefore, my expectations were very different from the actual experience.

-My second example is, I had an airline ticket booked and needed to make a change, so I called Southwest Airlines customer service line.
+My second example is I had an airline ticket booked and needed to make a change, so I called the Southwest Airlines customer service line.